A Classification of $G$-invariant Shallow Neural Networks: Introduction

 Our main result is Thm.~\ref{thm:main}, which gives a classification of all $G$-invariant single-hidden-layer or ``shallow'' neural network ($G$-SNN) architectures with rectified linear unit (reLU) activation, for any finite orthogonal group $G$ acting on the input space.
 More precisely, every $G$-SNN architecture can be decomposed into a sum of ``irreducible'' ones, and Thm.~\ref{thm:main} classifies these.
 The classification is based on a correspondence of each irreducible architecture to a representation of G in terms of its action on the hidden neurons via so-called ``signed permutations'', where the representation is required to satisfy an additional condition to eliminate degenerate (linear) architectures and redundant architectures equivalent to simpler ones.
 The classification then boils down to the classification of these representations.
 These representations, and hence the corresponding architectures as well, are classified in terms of the first cohomology classes of $G$ and thus admit a topological interpretation.
 We note that, while connections between neural networks and the group of signed permutations have been previously made in the literature~\citep{ojha2000enumeration, negrinho2014orbit, arjevani2020analytic}, to our knowledge, no such connection has yet been leveraged to begin a classification program of $G$-invariant architectures.

+We also prove Thm.~\ref{thm:ai}, which characterizes the ``network morphisms'' linking irreducible $G$-SNN architectures in architecture space.
+In NAS, network morphisms furnish a topology on architecture space and describe how one should move from one architecture to another during the search~\citep{wei2016network}.
+Taken together, Thms.~\ref{thm:main}\&\ref{thm:ai} give a complete description of $G$-SNN architecture space.

-This paper is perhaps most similar in spirit to the works of \citet{kondor2018generalization} and \citet{cohen2019general} and draws on similar mathematical machinery; like them, this paper's contribution is also primarily theoretical. \citet{kondor2018generalization} prove that every $G$-invariant DNN is a g-cnn under the assumption that every layer is $G$-equivariant; that this is true without the assumption is only conjectured. \citet{cohen2019general} generalize this to G-CNNs where hidden activations are vector fields and provide a classification of all G-CNNs, but the conjecture of \citet{kondor2018generalization} is left open.
+This paper is perhaps most similar in spirit to the works of \citet{kondor2018generalization} and \citet{cohen2019general} and draws on similar mathematical machinery; like them, this paper's contribution is also primarily theoretical. \citet{kondor2018generalization} prove that every $G$-invariant DNN is a $G$-CNN under the assumption that every affine layer is $G$-equivariant; that this is true without the assumption is only conjectured. \citet{cohen2019general} generalize this to $G$-CNNs where hidden activations are vector fields and provide a classification of all $G$-CNNs, but the conjecture of \citet{kondor2018generalization} is left open.
 In contrast to these works, in our paper, we do not assume the pre-activation affine transformation to be $G$-equivariant-- only that the whole network is $G$-invariant.
-Thus, a future extension of Thm.~\ref{thm:main} to deep architectures would either prove or refute the cited conjecture.
+Thus, a future extension of Thm.~\ref{thm:main} to deep architectures would either prove or refute the cited conjecture, at least for ReLU networks.
+Moreover, these works do not explicitly work out the group representations compatible with ReLU, and other works~\citep{cohen2016group, cohen2019gauge} consider only unsigned permutations with ReLU.
+In contrast, our classification reveals $G$-SNN architectures (namely, those corresponding to proper signed permutation representations or nontrivial cohomology classes) that, to our knowledge, have never been explicitly identified in the literature previously.

+We also note the work of \citet{maron2019invariant}, who classify all $G$-equivariant linear layers for graph neural networks; however, they restrict their attention to unsigned permutation representations only, and there classification is again not guaranteed to contain all $G$-invariant ReLU networks.